fatih/vim-go/README.md

   quickfix or location list.
 * Lint your code with `:GoLint`, run your code through `:GoVet` to catch static errors, or make sure errors are checked with `:GoErrCheck`.
+* In addition to linters, run `:GoStaticCheck` to get some suggestions to improve overall code quality
 * Advanced source analysis tools utilizing `guru`, such as `:GoImplements`, `:GoCallees`, and `:GoReferrers`.
 * ... and many more!
 Please see [doc/vim-go.txt](doc/vim-go.txt) for more